 About the Page

-Configuration: Failover Settings allows the admin to enable and configure the built-in failover features of the Access Sever.
-This feature is a UCARP active/passive failure feature that can be enabled with a simple toggle button.
+The Configuration: Failover Settings page allows the admin to enable and configure the built-in Access Server failover features.
+This feature is a UCARP active/passive failure feature you can enable with a simple toggle button.

 Important: UCARP failover doesn't function within AWS and other public cloud platforms due to network restrictions.